hummingbot/hummingbot-site/docs/blog/posts/2021-02-sharing/index.md

 *by Thomas Yit*

 Until now, the majority of the articles are about learning and optimizing Hummingbot.
-Let’s take this to the next level.
+Letï¿½s take this to the next level.
 Is it possible to profit from market making, and does liquidity rewards help mitigate directional risks?
 I share the following three markets(live) and performance in an attempt to address these concerns.

 *****Disclaimer: The content of this article is provided by our blog contributor Thomas Yit and does not represent the views of CoinAlpha Inc./Hummingbot.
 The content below does NOT constitute investment, financial, legal, or tax advice, nor does any of the information contained on this article constitute a recommendation, solicitation, or offer to buy or sell any digital assets, securities, options, or other financial instruments or other assets, or to provide any investment advice or service.*****